tjw-lint/eslint-config-tjw-base/README.md

 # eslint-config-tjw-base

-The Jared Wilcurt's base ESLint rules
+The Jared Wilcurt's base ESLint 9+ rules for ESM projects.

+For CJS and ESLint < v9, use v2.x releases.

 ## Using this

-1. `npm install --save-dev eslint eslint-config-tjw-base`
+1. `npm install --save-dev eslint eslint-config-tjw-base @stylistic/eslint-plugin-js`
-1. In your `.eslintrc.js` add `tjw-base` to your `extends` like so:
+1. In your `eslint.config.js` add `tjw-base` to your `extends` like so:
     ```js
     module.exports = {
       extends: [